The barbell deadlift is a compound exercise that is used to develop strength and size in the glutes, hamstrings and lower back.

-Deadlift is a great exercise for both for strength and muscle gain.
-Again, no other movement gives as much bang for buck as the deadlift.
+The deadlift is a great exercise for both strength and muscle gain.
+Again, no other movement gives as much bang for your buck as the deadlift.

-It’s definitely a move you want to have in your routine.
+It’s definitely an exercise you want to have in your routine.

 Leave a comment and let me know your thought.